pwiszenko/Athens2048/doc/DPimpl.md

 We also used it to implement undo/redo feature.

-Note: Replay and undo/redo can't be used at the sale time during a party and both mess up with the score.
-However, the principiles work.
+Note: Replay and undo/redo can't be used at the same time during a party.
+Meaning you have to "end" the whole replay sequence before being able to undo/redo without messing up with the board.
+However, the principles work.